12 Coastlines

 Figure 12.1: Particle motion within a wind-blown wave.

 Wind blowing over the surface of water transfers energy to the water through friction.
 The energy transferred from wind to water causes waves to form.
 Waves move as individual oscillating particles of water.
-As the passes, the water is moving forward.
-As the passes, the water is moving backward.
+As the wave crest passes, the water is moving forward.
+As the wave trough passes, the water is moving backward.
 To see wave movement in action, watch a cork or some floating object as a wave passes.

 Figure 12.2: Aspects of water waves, labeled.